Cadiz Inc. Statement on Passage of Senate Bill 307 by California State Assembly - NASDAQ.com

 We will continue to go about our business of efficiently and sustainably farming our land, acting as responsible private stewards of a public resource.
 The Project will be lawfully progressed under all federal, state and local regulations.

-More than 10 billion gallons a year are wasted to the atmosphere each year from the Bristol and Cadiz Dry-Lakes.
-The Project would conserve this water and divert it to 400,000 people a year.
+More than 10 billion gallons a year are wasted to the atmosphere each year from the Bristol and Cadiz Dry-Lakes at the Project area.
+The Project would conserve this water and make it available to 400,000 people a year.
 More than 63 billion gallons have been irretrievably lost since the Project was first approved.
-If California is serious about meeting its commitment to provide, clean, reliable and affordable water to all people, of all color in all locations, Cadiz is ready to play its part."
+If California is serious about meeting its commitment to providing, clean, reliable and affordable water to all people in all locations, Cadiz is ready to play its part."

 About Cadiz Inc.